Sun-09/Time-Division-Multiplex-Demultiplex-with-ESP32/README.md

 ### 2. **Audio Playback**
 - DAC (GPIO25) outputs 8-bit WAV data at 44.1kHz
 - Skips 44-byte WAV headers
-- Auto-plays songs from SD card
+- Auto-plays songs from the SD card
-- OLED displays current song title
+- OLED displays the current song title

 ### 3. **Push Button Control**
 - GPIO32: Next Song
 - GPIO33: Previous Song
 - Allows physical interaction without needing a screen

-### 4. **IR Remote Integration**
+### 4. **MQTT Control**
-- Uses standard IR remotes
+- Uses MQTT Protocol...
-- Supports:
+- There is a website for user access.
-  - Song index selection (e.g., 0–9 keys)
+- Website UI has four buttons - Multiplex, Demultiplex, Play Audio & void (unnecessary button).
-  - Pause/Resume toggle
+- Whenever the User presses the Multiplex button, a message is sent to the Microcontroller(ESP32) that triggers the Multiplex action.
-- IR decoding using `IRremote` library
+- Same for Demultiplex and playing audio ( for listening to the output - the multiplexed and recovered signals).

-### 5. **DIP Switch Song Selection (Optional)**
+### 5. **DIP Switch Song Selection (Optional)(Not Included Yet)**
 - 8 DIP switches connected to GPIOs
-- One "enable" pin decides if DIP input is read
+- One "enable" pin decides if the DIP input is read
 - Converts binary input to song index and plays it

 ---